3D Vision-Language Gaussian Splatting: Appendix

-\paragraph{Results on 3D-OVS Data.} We present additional segmentation comparisons on the 3D-OVS dataset in Fig. \ref{fig:room-ovs3d} and Fig. \ref{fig:lawn-ovs3d}.
+We present additional segmentation comparisons on the 3D-OVS dataset in Fig.\ \ref{fig:room-ovs3d} and Fig.\ \ref{fig:lawn-ovs3d}.
 Our proposed method demonstrates superior performance compared to other approaches, showing greater alignment with the ground truth.